 - Pull your left leg back while keeping the palms on the ground firmly.
 Raise your head to look at the sun.
 You need to inhale through these steps

-- Keeping your hands firm on the ground, bring your right leg back to the left leg.
+- Keeping your hands firmly on the ground, bring your right leg back to the left leg.
 Your body would make an arch with hands and legs straight.
-You have to exhale while performing this step.
+You have to exhale while performing this step

 - Get your body stretched on the ground.
 Strike the sashtanga namaskar pose.
 Feet, knees, thighs, chest and forehead touch the ground in this position while keeping yourself slightly raised from the ground on your palms.
 In this position, turn your head to both sides, left and right, let both ears touch the ground.
 First, inhale and then exhale in this pose

 - Raise your head gently, palms on the ground, and bend your back upwards as much as possible.
 Inhale through this process